-Unpaid absences are not reflected on the Faculty Efforti Certification (FEC) form.
+Unpaid absences are not reflected on the Faculty Effort Certification (FEC) form.
 However, extended leave may impact the level of effort committed to the project by key personnel, including the Principal Investigator/Project Director.

-The sponsor must pre-approve any leave that lasts for a period of 90 consecutive days or more for the PI or key personnel.
+The sponsor must pre-approve any leave that lasts for a period of 90 consecutive days or more for the PI and key personnel.
 In addition, should a partial leave result in a reduction of time devoted to the project of 25% or more of the original commitment, prior sponsor approval is required.
-The Principal Investigator should submit to the sponsor, through OSPi, a request for approval to be absent from the project or reduce their time devoted to the project.
+The Principal Investigator should submit to the sponsor, through OSP, a request for approval when they become disengaged from the project or reduce their time devoted to the project.

 The University applies a consistent practice of paying vacation and other accrued leave from the funding in place at the time the leave is taken.
 If grant funds are not being used to support the individual at the time leave is taken, the department must cover the leave costs.
 This is considered compliant because the University is consistent in the application and does not discriminate between funding sources.